Performing Page Restores

 Online page restore

-In SQL Server 2005 Enterprise Edition and later versions, when conditions allow, page restores are automatically performed online.
+In SQL Server 2005 Enterprise Edition, when conditions allow, page restores are automatically performed online.
 In most cases, a damaged page can be restored while the database, including the filegroup to which a page is being restored, remains online.
 Online page restore is especially useful for pages damaged by hardware error.

 Occasionally, a damaged page can require an offline restore.
 For example, damage to certain critical pages might prevent the database from starting.
 In these cases, offline restore must be used.